microsoft/copilot-camp/docs/pages/custom-engine/00-prerequisites.md

 - Install and configure Teams toolkit for Visual Studio Code
 - Prepare your Azure environment to create required resources

+!!! pied-piper "Disclaimer"
-!!! warning "These samples and labs are intended for instructive and demonstration purposes and are not intended for use in production.
-Do not put them into production without upgrading them to production quality."
+    These samples and labs are intended for instructive and demonstration purposes and are not intended for use in production.
+Do not put them into production without upgrading them to production quality.

+!!! note "Note"
-!!! note "To install and run your own custom engine agent, you'll need a Microsoft 365 tenant where you have administrator permission.
-You won't need Microsoft 365 Copilot License to test your custom engine agent."
+    To install and run your own custom engine agent, you'll need a Microsoft 365 tenant where you have administrator permission.
+You won't need Microsoft 365 Copilot License to test your custom engine agent.

 ## Exercise 1 : Setup Microsoft Teams